 Insurance for photographers is a type of small business insurance policy that specifically protects your photography business from claims of third-party damages, accidents, or even negligence and copyright issues.

-Don’t worry, you don’t need anything too complicated when you’re starting your business.
-Most photographers should opt for a professional liability policy and a general liability insurance policy, especially if they work at properties other than their own.
+Don’t worry, you don’t need to damage your eyes looking at hundreds of varied policies for your photography business.
+Most photographers should opt for a professional liability policy and a general liability insurance policy.

 If you’re nervous about choosing your policy, check out our advice on how to pick the right insurance coverage for your business.